Hurricane or Tropical Storm

 When hurricane conditions are expected to affect the Pensacola area, a decision may be made to shelter residence hall students at designated locations on campus.
 PCC buildings have been evaluated by structural engineers for safety so that well-informed decisions are made.

 Flexible plans for sheltering are based on the severity of the storm.
 Residence halls are used for sheltering during minimal and moderate strength hurricanes.
 If an approaching hurricane is expected to be Category 3 or higher at landfall, residence hall students shelter in the Sports Center and Crowne Centre before weather becomes severe.
-Town students, PCC faculty/staff, and their families are sheltered in another campus location.
+Commuter students, PCC faculty/staff, and their families are sheltered in another campus location.

 Caring staff supervise each shelter location, keep in contact with the campus Emergency Operations Center, and submit regular reports.